Rafah: Gaza war

-During the Israeli Defence Forces' (IDF) war on Gaza, civilians were told to flee to Rafah and forcibly displaced from their homes.
+During the Israeli Defence Forces' (IDF) war in Gaza, civilians were told to flee to Rafah and forcibly displaced from their homes.
 Although the Israeli government declared the southern half of Gaza a safe zone, the IDF proceeded to bomb the region extensively, with a New York Times investigation estimating that 2,000-pound bombs were dropped at least 200 times as of 21 December 2023.